 Sheikh Rashid Road, Wafi Mall, Bur

-This chic design hotels is located near many of the city’s biggest draws, and offers guest a contemporary cultural experience in the historic Al Juddaf neighborhood.
+This chic design hotel is located near many of the city’s biggest draws and offers guests a contemporary cultural experience in the historic Al Juddaf neighborhood.
 Traditional regional design decorates rooms at Form Hotel, and many walls display the work of local artists.
 If you’re looking to refresh yourself, take a dip in the rooftop pool that looks over the glittering city below.
 You could also stop by one of the hotel’s three acclaimed restaurants for a cool drink or decadent dinner.

 Al Jadaf, Bur